GROUNDED IN WHAT MATTERS TODAY

 When will the route alternatives be available for public viewing?

-NextEra Energy Transmission subsidiaries will share potential alternatives on the project website and at open houses for public review and feedback.
-This is anticipated to occur in Spring 2025.
+NextEra Energy Transmission subsidiaries shared potential draft route options on the project website and at open houses for public review and feedback.
 Using that public feedback, the company will further refine the options before filing with the applicable regulatory authorities in each state.

 How can the public stay informed about the project?